 - Valid passport

 - One current biometric photo – 35mm x 45mm, frontal shot with neutral facial expression and closed mouth.
 I don’t remember the amount, but I think it was just one for the visa.
 If you wear glasses, leave them on.

 - Rent contract.
 And if you sublet, get the rent contract of the person who has their name on the contract, and a letter from them saying that you pay X euro for the rent each month.
 Sometimes people don’t ask that at the Ausländerbehörde, but it’s good to have.

 - Health insurance.
-It can be private, but I needed to have it for at least a year from my Termin, and the woman was very picky about it saying I needed KSK (Künstlersozialkasse), but my lawyer explained to her that KSK does not accept new people without a visa.
+It can be private, but I needed to have it for at least a year from my Termin, and the woman was very picky about it, saying I needed KSK (Künstlersozialkasse).
+Still, my lawyer explained to her that KSK does not accept new people without a visa.

 - Resume translated into German

-- 4 or 5 short letters from people that work here in Berlin saying that they have interest in my work and they already had a project for me in which I was going to get X amount of money.
-They need this so they know you have “contacts” to work here already and won’t be without freelances.
+- 4 or 5 short letters from people who work here in Berlin saying that they are interested in my work and already had a project for me in which I was going to get X amount of money.
+They need this to know you have “contacts” to work here already and won’t be without freelances.
 The sum of my letters is €1,000.